 Metabolism and Molecular Pharmacology in the Clemmensen Group

-The Clemmensen Group studies the biological regulation of body weight and aims at transforming molecular and physiological insights into innovative therapeutic strategies that can correct obesity and its metabolic comorbidities.
+The Clemmensen Group studies the biological regulation of body weight and aims at developing new therapeutic strategies that can correct obesity and its metabolic comorbidities.

 "The unidentified hormonal defense against weight gain"

 Published in PloS Biology in 2020 this article gives an overview of the endocrine regulation of body weight and presents key knowledge gaps in this research area.

 "GLP-1/dexamethasone inhibits food reward without inducing mood and memory deficits in mice"

 Published in Neuropharmacology in 2019 this study demonstrates that a novel glucagon-like peptide-1 (GLP-1)-dexamethasone co-agonist reverses rodent obesity via inhibiting motivation for palatable and rewarding foods.